gsm1011/hadoop.admin/manuscript/chapter4.md

 ### See also

 - The Managing MapReduce jobs recipe
 - The Checking job history from the web UI recipe
 - The Configuring Fair Scheduler recipe

-- The Configuring job authentication with ACL recipe of Chapter [chap:5], Hardening a Hadoop Cluster
+- The Configuring job authentication with ACL recipe of [Chapter 5](#chap:5), Hardening a Hadoop Cluster

 - Refer to
     <http://hadoop.apache.org/docs/r1.1.2/capacity_scheduler.html>